samparkewolfe/Sound_Control/README.txt

 //ToDos

 Stop user from seeing the patcher objects for the different instruments
+	Find out way to stop user from closing window instead of deleting subpatch

 Fix having multiple versions of the sensors and them not working.

-Move Choosing the poly buffer contense to the generate window.
+Move Choosing the poly buffer contents to the “generate” window.
 	Thus making it static for the instrument.
 	This will stop the user from making a mapping for some files … then changing the files and having a mapping for